Isuzu Elf: Seventh generation

-The seventh generation Elf/N series was presented in March 7th 2023, in Japan, now with an EV version available.
+The seventh generation Elf/N series was presented on March 7, 2023 in Japan, now with an EV version available.

+In July 2024, a new 1.5-tonne version was presented, called the Elf Mio.
+This lighter duty model is powered by a 1.9-liter turbodiesel engine and measures under 4.7 m long and 1.7 m wide, meaning that it qualifies as a compact vehicle.
+Thus, it can be driven on a regular license, and the automatic may be driven by people who have not passed the manual transmission driving test in Japan.
+The arrival of the seventh generation Elf also marked the introduction of a rebadged sister model from UD Trucks, named Kazet.

 Nomenclature

 The branding is Elf in its home market of Japan and some others including Mexico and Indonesia.

 In most markets however, it is known as the N-Series.